 experiencing, but check out this post I have on 8 steps to improve your digestion naturally.

 3. Eat a healing diet.

-The exact diet you adopt will be unique to you, however if you’re just getting started or are in need of more guidance, I created a 30 Day Gut Healing Diet Plan that’s full of shopping lists, easy to follow meal plans, and AIP recipes with low-fodmap and GAPS modifications!
+The exact diet you adopt will be unique to you, however, if you’re just getting started or are in need of more guidance, I created a 30 Day Gut Health Diet Plan that’s full of shopping lists, easy to follow meal plans and AIP recipes with low-fodmap and GAPS modifications!